ESPR: Ecodesign for Sustainable Products Regulation (EU)

 Requirement 3: Reduce Waste for Unsold Products

-Rules to reduce waste are introduced by the ESPR, meaning that businesses will have to be more open about what happens to products they can’t sell.
+The ESPR introduces rules to reduce waste, meaning that businesses will have to be more open about what happens to products they can’t sell.

-• The number of unsold consumer products that they throw away;
+• The quantity of unsold consumer products discarded.

 Requirement 4: Criteria for Green Public Procurement